MoMA Satellite Bowl by Carlo Contin | RedAU$54.90

 or make 4 interest-free payments of $13.72 AUD fortnightly with More info

 MoMA Satellite Bowl in red by Carlo Contin

-The striking red MoMA Satellite Bowl is a playful approach to the design of modern fruit bowls.
-At first glance, the sculpturesque object of 12 equal-formed lacquered wooden spokes appears to be a throw of oversized Mikado sticks caught in midair.
-The resulting geometric form is unique and very minimalist in itself.
-With or without fruit, as a centrepiece, this fruit bowl is a dramatic eye-catcher.
+The striking design of the red MoMA Satellite Bowl is a playful approach to the design of modern fruit bowls.
+At first glance, the sculptural object made of 12 identically shaped, lacquered wooden spokes looks like a toss of oversized Mikado sticks caught in mid-air.
+The resulting geometric shape is unique and very minimalist in itself.
+With or without fruit, as a table centrepiece, this fruit bowl is a dramatic eye-catcher.

 Specifications MoMA Satellite Bowl

 - Folding fruit bowl

 - Dimensions: diameter 36,8cm, H 15,2cm